nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

   - Cons: Code becomes less organised since for every other command that we have implemented, <code>Duke</code> class simply executes those commands as black boxes, without worrying about their internal details

+- Reason for choosing alternative 1: By abstracting out different command types as separate classes, this allowed us to work better in parallel and also be able to spot bugs more easily as each class deals with a different functionality.

 &nbsp;
 <b><a href="#developer-guide">&#129053; back to top</a></b>